ZIYUT/metana-bootcamp/module-11 deliverables/README.md

-# Basic Crypto Wallet Implementation
+# ETH Crypto Wallet Implementation

-This project implements a basic cryptocurrency wallet from scratch without using existing wallet libraries.
+This project implements a basic Ethereum wallet from scratch without using existing wallet libraries.
 It demonstrates direct interaction with the Ethereum blockchain by manually handling account nonce, gas estimation, and raw transaction creation.

 ## Overview